The boundary of linear subvarieties: Level filtrations

 \begin{example} We now illustrate this definition in some examples.~\Cref{fig:AdpBasisNon} depicts a level graph $\enhancG$ and two different homology bases for $H_1(X\setminus P,Z)$.
 The numbers inside the vertices denote the genus of the corresponding irreducible component of the stable curve.
 Note that the decorations $\kappa_e$ and the zero orders at the marked points are irrelevant for our discussion (since the notion of a $\enhancG$-adapted basis only depends on the level graph and not on the choice of an enhancement) and we thus omit them.
 The stable curves are degenerations of genus $3$ curves and the multi-scale differentials live in the codimension $4$ boundary stratum $\bdComp$.
 The homology basis of~\Cref{fig:AdpBasisNon-b} provides an example of a $\enhancG$-adapted basis while the basis in~\Cref{fig:AdpBasisNon-c} violates the definition in two ways.
 Firstly, every horizontal node is crossed by multiple basis elements and secondly, all paths have top level $0$, thus when restricting to the top level they are linearly dependent.
 In particular, the top level restrictions together with the vanishing cycles generate $ H_1(\reseq[0]{X}\setminus \reseq[0]{P},\reseq[0]{Z})$ but fail to generate $H_1(\reseq[1]{X}\setminus \reseq[1]{P},\reseq[1]{Z})$.

 The second example, as depicted in~\Cref{fig:AdpBasisEx}, is a degeneration of a genus $7$ curve in a codimension $4$ boundary component of $\MSDS$.
 Bullets and diamonds represent marked zeroes and marked poles, respectively.
 We omit the orientation of paths.
 In this slightly more complicated example one can see all the features of an $\enhancG$-adapted basis.
+First we start by choosing a basis for the vertical filtration $W_{-1}=\langle \alpha_1^{(-1)},\alpha_2^{(-1)}\rangle$ and extend this to a basis of $L_{-1}=\langle \delta_1^{(-1)},\delta_2^{(-1)}\rangle\oplus W_{-1}$ by adding paths that cross the horizontal nodes in level $-1$.
+On the top level we have

-First one starts by choosing a symplectic basis on each connected component of the normalization, in this case $\{\alpha_1,\beta_1,\ldots,\alpha_4,\beta_4\}$.
-Then one adds cycles encircling marked poles once, in this case only $\gamma_2$.
-Afterwards one starts to add paths connecting marked zeroes.
-First one chooses paths not passing through any horizontal nodes, only passing through higher levels if necessary, here given by $\{\delta_3,\delta_4,\gamma_1\}$.
-And finally one adds the cross cycles $\{\delta_1,\delta_2,\alpha_2\}$.
+Here we started by choosing a symplectic basis $\{\alpha^{(0)}_1,\ldots, \alpha^{(0)}_6\}$ on each irreducible component and then extended it by paths encircling marked nodes, in this case only $\alpha_{7}^{(0)}$, as well as paths connecting marked zeros, in this case $\alpha^{(0)}_{8}$.
+Finally for the vertical filtration $L_0$ one has to add paths crossing horizontal nodes in level $0$.
+In this case we have

 \end{example}